richfitz/remake/doc/format.md

-# The makerfile format
+# The remakefile format

 **Warning: There are no validation tools yet apart from loading the file.
 There also is not a formal specification.**

-`maker` uses [yaml](http://yaml.org) for configuration.
+`remake` uses [yaml](http://yaml.org) for configuration.
 This format is easy to read and write, though you do need to take care with indentation.

 The format is logic-free: there are no conditionals, no loops, etc.  Instead the focus is on just declaring how pieces of a system link together.

-Most makerfiles will include three sections:
+Most remakefiles will include three sections:

 ```
 packages: <list of packages to load>